aremmell/libsir/README.md

 ## Notables

 - No dependencies (other than `libc` and `pthreads`).
-On Windows, libsir uses the native sychronization API.
+On Windows, libsir uses the native synchronization API.
 - Accompanied by a robust test suite to ensure dependable behavior, even if you make modifications to the source.
 - Won't fail silently&mdash; C library or platform level errors are captured and stored for posterity, on a per-thread basis.
-The _function, file, and line number from which it orginated_ are also captured.
+The _function, file, and line number from which it originated_ are also captured.
 Additionally, libsir defines its own set of error messages to aid in troubleshooting.
 - Hardened&mdash;every function contains sanity checks for internal state as well as arguments passed in through the external interfaces. libsir's make recipes use _&ndash;Wall &ndash;-Wextra &ndash;Wpedantic_, too.
 - [Full documentation](https://libsir.rml.dev), thanks to Doxygen.
 - Lightweight&mdash;the shared library comes in at around 76KB, and the static library around 70KB.